I’m going to ask you to try something.

 Winter is the season to explore the self, deeply and courageously.

-It is the time to make peace with your fears, your insecurities, your frustrations and your creativity.
+It is the time to make peace with your fears, your insecurities, your frustrations and your creativity, time to explore – are you ready to try something new?.

 It is the time to journey inward and connect with your inner direction, embrace your confidence, and courageously balance your cautious, careless, reckless aspects, taking ownership of all that IS you and creating resolution, within yourself, to carry you through the year ahead.